-What happens during recycling?
+What happens to our recycling?

-We carefully select recycling partners who are responsible for recycling rechargeable batteries, styrofoam and e-waste (including plastic, CRT glass, wires, printed circuit board and metal) to their respective elements.
+We carefully select recycling partners who are responsible for recycling rechargeable batteries, Styrofoam and e-waste (including plastic, CRT glass, wires, printed circuit board and metal) to their respective elements.

 - Styrofoam pieces are compressed into large bricks, which are sold as polystyrene for the manufacture of new products

 - E-waste (i.e. Computers) is taken apart for plastics, metals, wires and printed circuit boards.
 These components are shipped to their respective recyclers